County Antrim: Irish language and Ulster Scots

 Statistics for 2009–2010 show 1,832 students attending the twelve Gaelscoileanna (Irish language primary schools) and one Gaelcholáiste (Irish language secondary school).

-Religion

-County Antrim is one of two counties on the island in which the majority of people are Protestant, according to the 2001 census, the other being Down.
-The strong Presbyterian presence in the county is due largely to the county's historical links with lowland Scotlandwho came to Ireland during the Plantation of Ulster, when England Colonised Ireland.
-Protestants are the majority in most of the county, whilst Catholics are concentrated in the northeast; on the shore of Lough Neagh; and in Belfast, particularly the west of the city.

 Administration

 The county was administered by Antrim County Council from 1899 until the abolition of county councils in Northern Ireland in 1973.
 The traditional county town is Antrim.
 More recently, Ballymena was the seat of county government.
-From 1973 Northern Ireland was split into districts, which were redrawn in 2015.
+From 1973, Northern Ireland was split into districts, which were redrawn in 2015.
 County Antrim is part of the following districts: